1. Scottish Nationalists will say: "If you believe in the UK so much, why be afraid to ask the people of Scotland the same question again?"

 c) As mentioned above, as a subsidiary arm of the overall British political body, in a vertical, not horizontal relationship, Holyrood is not constitutionally able to demand referendums.

 d) As mentioned above, the electorate in Scotland voted in the referendum in 2014 to acknowledge Westminster as the Parliament with the right to make these decisions.

-e) The SNP may try to claim a mandate to break-up Britain (based on its presence at Holyrood, or its majority of MPs from Scotland), but the British Parliament has a mandate to hold it together.
+e) The SNP may try to claim a mandate to break-up Britain (based on its presence at Holyrood, or its majority of MPs from Scotland), but the British Parliament has a democratic mandate to hold it together.

-f) Moreover, by standing in the British General Election, and by taking up their seats, the SNP is giving the British Parliament – and the Government it forms – the authority to forbid a second referendum.
+f) Moreover, by standing in the British General Election, and by taking up their seats, the SNP is giving the British Parliament – and the Government it forms – the constitutional mandate and authority to forbid a second referendum.
 Their MPs acknowledge that power by simply taking part in its proceedings.
 This would be the case even if all the MPs from Scotland were SNP.

 Article originally published on 17 October 2019, and updated on 11 October 2022.

 We spoke about this matter on our show, Good Evening Britain!, on Wednesday 12 October 2022, below.

 If you like what we say - which you will read nowhere else - please support our work by becoming a regular 'Union Supporter' donor from as little as £0.69p a week (£3 a month) here.